Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Introduction

 \section{Introduction}

 Higher derivative (HD) gravity is interesting in many aspects.
-First, string theory predicts there are HD corrections to the effective action of gravity \cite{Gross:1986mw,Gross:1986iv,Fradkin:1984pq}.
-Second, unlike Einstein's gravity, HD gravity is renormalizable generally \cite{Stelle:1976gc}.
-Third, HD gravity can describe more general strongly coupled CFTs in the AdS/CFT correspondence \cite{Buchel:2009sk, Gregory:2009fj}.
-Fourth, as a modified gravity theory, HD gravity has important applications in cosmology \cite{DeFelice:2010aj}.
-Despite so many advantages, HD gravity suffers the ghost problem generally.
-Take curvature-squared gravity as an example; the squared action expanded around a flat background is given by
+First, string theory predicts there are HD corrections to the effective action of gravity \cite{Gross:1986mw, Gross:1986iv, Fradkin:1984pq}.
+Second, unlike Einstein's gravity, HD gravity is generally renormalizable \cite{Stelle:1976gc, Buchbinder:1992rb}.
+Third, HD gravity can describe more general strongly coupled CFTs in the AdS/CFT correspondence \cite{Buchel:2009sk, Gregory:2009fj, Nojiri:1999mh}.
+Fourth, as a modified gravity theory, HD gravity has important applications in cosmology \cite{DeFelice:2010aj, Nojiri:2010wj, Nojiri:2017ncd}.
+Despite so many advantages, HD gravity suffers the ghost problem generally \cite{Stelle:1977ry}.
+See Appendix A for an example.
+Inspired by DGP gravity \cite{Dvali:2000hr}, this paper investigates HD gravity localized on the brane.
+Like the bulk case, the brane-localized HD gravity also suffers from the ghost problem.
+For simplicity, we mainly focus on the AdS/BCFT correspondence \cite{Takayanagi:2011zk, Fujita:2011fp, Nozaki:2012qd, Miao:2018qkc, Miao:2017gyt, Chu:2017aab, Chu:2021mvq}, which is closely related to braneworld theory \cite{Randall:1999ee, Randall:1999vf, Karch:2000ct} and has a wind range of applications.
+In particular, it plays a vital role in recent breakthroughs in resolving black hole information problems \cite{Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni}.
+See also \cite{Almheiri:2019yqk,Almheiri:2019psy,Chen:2020uac,Chen:2020hmv,Ling:2020laa,Geng:2020qvw,Krishnan:2020fer,Yadav:2022mnv,Emparan:2023dxm,Kawabata:2021hac,Chou:2021boq,Alishahiha:2020qza,Hu:2022ymx,Hu:2022zgy,Miao:2022mdx,Miao:2023unv,Li:2023fly,Jeong:2023hrb,Yu:2023whl,Chang:2023gkt,Tong:2023nvi,Ghodrati:2022hbb,Lee:2022efh,Aguilar-Gutierrez:2023kfn,Aguilar-Gutierrez:2023tic,dS wedge} for some related works.
+Besides, it is a powerful tool for studying the boundary effect, such as the Casimir effect \cite{Miao:2017aba}, anomalous transport \cite{Chu:2018ntx, Miao:2022oas}, and so on.
+The main motivation of this paper is to formulate AdS/BCFT with brane-localized gravity and investigate various self-consistent conditions.
+For simplicity, we focus on DGP gravity and brane-localized curvature-squared gravity.

-where $ \bar{g}_{\mu\nu} $ denotes the metric perturbation obeying transverse traceless gauges $\nabla^{\mu} \bar{g}_{\mu\nu}= \bar{g}^{\mu}_{\ \mu}=0$, $\Box_N=\nabla_{\mu}\nabla^{\mu}$ is the d'Alembert operator in bulk $N$, $m$ is the graviton mass depending on the parameters of the theory.
-In general, curvature-squared gravity includes a massless graviton, a massive graviton, and a scalar mode \cite{Stelle:1977ry}.
-We are interested in the gravitons, so we focus on transverse traceless gauges, and the scalar mode does not appear in (\ref{Ibulk}).
-From the action (\ref{Ibulk}), we read off the graviton propagator

-where we have ignored the tensor structures for simplicity.
-Since $G\sim 1/p^4$, the curvature-squared gravity has a better momentum integral convergence than Einstein gravity, which results in a renormalizable theory \cite{Stelle:1976gc}.
-However, the propagator (\ref{bulk-propagator}) does not have the correct signs for both the massless and massive modes, which leads to a ghost.
-There is an equivalent way to see it through the action.
-For the massless mode $\Box_N \phi=0$, we can replace $(\Box_N- m^2)$ with $(0- m^2)$ and rewrite the fourth-order action (\ref{Ibulk}) into an effective second-order action